vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

 * Top-up donors pay more attention to the current financials of the organization, and the funding they provide within each round is only sufficient for a short time horizon.
-In particular, they help provide a hedge to recipient charities against unexpected expenses or fundraising difficulties.
+In particular, they help provide a hedge to donees against unexpected expenses or fundraising difficulties.

 ### Examples of top-up donations